bekk/bekk-christmas/post/react/custom-hooks.md

 ```

-The whole idea behind a Custom Hook is to support the reuse of stateful logic and to abstract away the implementation of something frequently used in your application (acts as a black box).
+The whole idea behind a Custom Hook is to support the reuse of stateful logic and to abstract the implementation of something frequently used in your application (acts as a black box).

 ## Popular Custom Hooks